 If you love pottering around independent shops, then Stow-on-the-Wold is right up your street.
 There are dozens of antique shops, homewares stores, gift shops, clothes stores and bistros to browse, with one of the most popular shops being Cutter Brooks.
 This lifestyle shop is so jam-packed with independent fashion brands, handmade ornaments, gifts, homeware and textiles that it’s almost impossible to leave empty handed.
 If you love art, Fosse Gallery is well worth a visit too.

 Foodies will also be in their element here, as Stow is home to several excellent gastropubs, cafes, tea rooms and restaurants – so whether you’re in the mood for fine dining, a cream tea or traditional pub grub, you’ll find something to tickle your fancy.
-To find out more about Stow-on-the-Wold, head over the town’s official website – and to check out accommodation in the area, you can browse either Booking.com or Airbnb.
+To find out more about Stow-on-the-Wold, head over the town’s official website – and to check out accommodation in the area, you can browse either Booking.com, Sykes Cottages, or Airbnb.

 On a sunny day, you can’t beat heading down to Burford, a stunning medieval town perched beside the River Windrush in Oxfordshire.
 One of the most popular destinations in the Cotswolds, Burford’s famous High Street is almost always bustling – and you can spend hours ambling along it, popping into the many shops, markets, tearooms and restaurants and browsing through treasures.